Wedding Savings Goal Calculator

 Review your results

-The calculator will show your total savings goal, monthly savings needed, remaining amount, and vendor cost breakdown.
+The calculator will show your total savings goal, monthly savings needed, remaining amount, current coverage, and contingency buffer.
+The insights panel shows vendor budget share, contingency coverage, and a budget allocation breakdown bar.

 Example Calculation